-It looks like a yellow or brown water-soaked spot where the blossom used to be, and over time, it turns into a hard, decaying, dark brown or black patch.
+It looks like a yellow or brown water-soaked stain where the blossom used to be, and over time, it turns into a hard, decaying, dark brown or black patch.

 This anomaly isn’t a disease or insect damage, and its cause came long before you discovered what was happening.

 Blossom end rot is a physiological disorder—that is, a disfigurement of the fruit.
 It’s not “contagious,” as it won’t spread to the rest of the plant.
 It’s not a condition that lives in the soil, nor is it caused by fungi or bacteria.

-However, blossom end rot early on in the growing season but can appear at any time, depending on environmental conditions.
+You’ll most often see blossom end rot early on in the growing season, but it can appear at any time, depending on environmental conditions.

 Generally speaking, most garden soil has a sufficient amount of calcium in it.
 While calcium supplements can certainly help restore depleted soil and give your crop a boost, the only way to know how much to add is to get a proper soil test and find out what nutrients your garden is lacking.